Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/06-auth/01-login-headers/README.md

 ```

-> We cannot use `GET` method because browsers could save URL/Query Qarameters as plain text in the history.
+> We cannot use `GET` method because browsers could save URL/Query Parameters as plain text in the history.
 > POST vs PUT: `PUT` method is idempotent (same input same output) and a login method could return different token value for same inputs.

 Add barrel file: